 4. Shop Traditional Handicrafts at Damai Beach, Kuching

 Damai beach in Sarawak offers a wholesome experience of activities, food, and shopping.
 The beach is located on the foothills of the famous mountain Santubong.
-This avails trekking activities around the beach.
+This avails of trekking activities around the beach.
 Other water sports activities such as jet-skiing and wind-surfing are preferred by tourists.

 Here you can choose from a few beachfront restaurants where you can sip your beer and enjoy the sunset.
 International, as well as local cuisine, is served here.
-The availability of music gives a great party vibe where you can have a real fun time with your friends.
+The availability of music gives a great party vibe where you can have a really fun time with your friends.

 Items like necklaces and other traditional products handcrafted by local tribes can be seen here.
 So next time you are at Damai, don’t forget to pick a souvenir for yourself.

 Damai experiences heavy rainfall between October and March.
 Hence it’s advisable to visit the beach in the drier months.

 Shops and restaurants tend to be closed around public holidays.
 So carry your food and activity gear.

 5. Watch Mesmerizing Sunset at Pantai TemasyaTanjungBatu, Bintulu

 This is another clean beach that offers one of the best sunset views in the city.
 It’s the only beach in Bintulu.
 Tourists like to visit the beach in the evening and it is packed with people on weekends.
 There is ample space for parking available at the beach.

 It has a parallel jogging track alongside to get yourself moving in the early morning.
 There are a few food stalls available where you can fancy drinks and some delicious local food like satay.